wix-incubator/smarts/README.md

-# smarts
+# Wix Smarts

-Wix Smarts - The React framework for building on top of, and integrating into, the Wix Developer Platform
+Wix Smarts is a React Framework for building on top of, and integrating into, the Wix Developer Platform.
+It is a collection of React components, utilities and best pracitices that make it easier to build websites and Wix Apps.